 Module Title Industry Placement

-Module Code ТВС

-Module status Mandatory

-ECTS weighting 25

 Semester taught Michaelmas and Hilary (12 week block available to individual students throughout the first two terms).

-Pre-requisites & co-requisites N/A

-Student Workload 25 ECTS

-Module Coordinator Barry Conway

-Teaching staff Various industry professionals (supervised by core Lir teaching staff) Module Learning Aims This aim of this module is to provide the student the opportunity to apply prior learning and experience in a professional environment.
+Teaching staff Various industry professionals (supervised by core Lir teaching staff)

+Module Learning Aims This aim of this module is to provide the student the opportunity to apply prior learning and experience in a professional environment.

 The module will correspond to the students chosen areas advanced theatre skills with practise-based study within the professional theatre and allied industries.
 The module is designed to further develop the student's knowledge and skills through direct experience of current industry practices.
 The module will advance the student's understanding of structures and practices of the professional industry whilst simultaneously exposing them to professional networks and future employment opportunities.

-Module Learning Outcomes On successful completion of this module, students should be able to: 1.
-Employ their technical knowledge to practical problems in a professional environment 2.
-Combine theoretical knowledge and practical skills to a high standard 3.
-Analyse and appraise the working systems of a professional theatre 4.
-Discuss the principles of teamwork and work effectively within a team environment 5.
-Communicate with others in a professional setting 6.
+- 1. Employ their technical knowledge to practical problems in a professional environment - 2.
+Combine theoretical knowledge and practical skills to a high standard - 3.
+Analyse and appraise the working systems of a professional theatre - 4.
+Discuss the principles of teamwork and work effectively within a team environment - 5.
+Communicate with others in a professional setting - 6.
 Evaluate their contribution to the professional process identifying areas most relevant to their studies.

-Module Content The module will comprise a 12-week placement in industry in support of the student's chosen area of studies.
+The module will comprise a 12-week placement in industry in support of the student's chosen area of studies.
 Running for 12 consecutive weeks, (averaging 40 hours a week) in either Term One or Term Two, placements are found for each student by the Course Coordinator in consultation with each individual student.
 Each placement will be tailored to support the specific learning requirements of each student in response to their chosen studies.
 Placements will cover such areas as stage and film technologies, management of stages, creative workshops, technology supplies, conventional theatre and non-conventional performance spaces.
 Students are assessed on a reflective essay and on the basis of a structured feedback form which is completed by the member of staff supervising the student on placement and then graded by the Lir tutor on the basis of agreed weightings and an interview with the staff member.

-Teaching and Learning Format This module will be delivered through professional placements that will enable the student to work to industry standard under the guidance from industry professionals and tutors.
+This module will be delivered through professional placements that will enable the student to work to industry standard under the guidance from industry professionals and tutors.
 The students will reflect on and evaluate their experience on the placement in a summative written assessment.

-Module Assessment Continuous assessment on placement Components Summative written assessment to a minimum of 3000 words Indicative bibliography N/A
+Continuous assessment on placement Summative written assessment to a minimum of 3000 words

+N/A